 The production plan can be divided into clear desktop panels, separate for each production floor or group of machines

 You can see machines occupancy and you know straight away whether you keep a deadline

-In a small manufacture there isn’t time to waste it on setting a precise production schedule/ There are too many variables and there is too much work, so the constant corrections would make it pointless.
+In small manufacturing, there isn’t time to waste setting a precise production schedule/ There are too many variables, and there is too much work, so the constant corrections would make it pointless.

-All you need is a clear view, how much time is left for particular operations, a forecast of machines occupancy – to make a decision whether you are able to accept further orders.
+All you need is a clear view, how much time is left for particular operations, a forecast of machines occupancy – to decide whether you can accept further orders.
 This is a practical solution you get from preparing a production plan in Prodio.

 You know exactly what is happening on the shop floor and can react instantly

 Prodio gives you a complete array of tools, so at any time, you know: